Depression A Guide to Recognition and Treatment

 - Slowed movements or restless movements, such as pacing or hand wringing

 - Not being able to work or perform daily acts such as dressing, eating, or washing

 - Depressed people are at risk for suicide.

 Treatment of Depression

-Depression is caused by a mixture of many factors.
+Depression responds well to treatment.
 Treatment depends on the type of depression, its causes, and how severe it is.
-Treatment may include talking to a trained expert, medicines, and/or ECT (electroconvulsive therapy).
-Depression responds well to treatment.
+Treatment may include talking to a trained expert and/or medicines, and/or ECT (electroconvulsive therapy).
 It may take many weeks for symptoms to start to go away.
 The sooner a diagnosis is made, the sooner treatment can begin and the depressed person can feel relief from the symptoms.